bcgov/ols-geocoder/product-vision.md

 #### History at the Province of British Columbia

-Established in 2013 by the Province of British Columbia and released under the Apache 2.0 open source license in 2019, the BC Address Geocoder is the reference deployment of the OLS Address Geocoder.
-The BC Address Geocoder, is used by over two dozen government ministries and agencies in dozens of government digital services.
+Established in 2013 by the Province of British Columbia and released under the Apache 2.0 open source license in 2019.
+The BC Address Geocoder is used by over two dozen government ministries and agencies in dozens of government digital services.
 As of June, 2021, the BC Address Geocoder has processed over 1.5 billion addresses.

 Major clients include:
 - Elections BC